andre-st/dotfiles/README.md

 ![Backup Disk](README-backup.png)

+How:
-Linux _udev_ rule detects disk, creates _/dev/backup_ and triggers _my-backup.service_ systemd-unit, which starts long running _my-backup.sh_, which in turn mounts dm-crypted partition, transfers the changes from _/mnt/data_ to the backup via rsync and communicates with user via _notify-send_ (dunst).
+Linux _udev_ rule detects disk attachment, creates _/dev/backup_ and triggers _my-backup.service_ systemd-unit, which starts long running _my-backup.sh_, which in turn mounts dm-crypted partition, transfers the changes from _/mnt/data_ to the backup via `rsync --backup-dir=foo/bar/$NOW`. and communicates with user via _notify-send_ (dunst).

 - recovery todo